 Now that we’ve told you all the problems you may run into trying to sleep during pregnancy, we have some tips for you on how to combat insomnia:

-- Pregnancy Pillow: Many pregnant women have had great results from pregnancy pillows, as they make sleeping on your side more comfortable.
+- Pregnancy Pillow: Many pregnant women have had great results from pregnancy pillows, as they make sleeping on your right side or left side more comfortable.

 - Reduced Caffeine: Cut out caffeine, especially before bed.
 It may be tough to ditch your morning coffee if you experience regular sleepless nights, so just try to limit it.